kartik-venugopal/aural-player/README.md

 Aural Player is an audio player for macOS.
 Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and customizable, with some sound tuning capabilities for audio enthusiasts.

 #### Goals:
-* To have a simple drag-drop-play player for the music collection on your local hard drive(s), that requires no configuration out of the box, although plenty of customization/configuration is possible.
+* To have a simple drag-drop-play player for the music collection on your local drives, that requires no configuration out of the box, although plenty of customization/configuration is possible.
 * To make sound tuning an integral part of the listening experience and to have it within quick and easy reach at all times.
 * To have a decent macOS alternative for Winamp.